 This presentation highlights the opportunities available through Field Studies, how to integrate this into your academic programs, how to prepare and what to consider before participating.

 Finding service opportunities

-This presentation goes allows participants to identify service opportunities utilizing platforms such as Volunteer Fairfax, Mason Gives Back and the SAIL office.
+This presentation allows participants to identify service opportunities utilizing platforms such as Volunteer Fairfax, Mason Gives Back and the SAIL office.
 We can tailor opportunities to specific disciplines and requirements.